Brian Faehse: Off field

 Faehse was a players' representative on the club's management committee from 1948 to 1955 and after retiring in 1956 was elected to the club's board by its members in 1958.
 He was also one of the prime movers to get West Adelaide their own home ground and was a member of the sub-committee which negotiated the lease of the land that is now the club's home ground (Richmond Oval) from the West Torrens Council.
 He organised the plan of the oval and arranged the original earthmoving, clearing and levelling of the site.

 The 1,500 seat grandstand at Richmond Oval, of which Faehse was one of the organisers and planners, was named the B.K.
 Faehse Stand in the 2000s in honor of his services to the West Adelaide Football Club.
 Faehse was appointed to the position of SANFL Tribunal Commissioner in 1964 and held the position for 15 years and was an inaugural inductee into the South Australian Football Hall of Fame in 2002.
-He was also an inaugural inductee into the West Adelaide Hall of Fame in 2005 and was elevated to Legend status in 2011 alongside the club's only other official legend, former team mate Neil Kerley.
+He was also an inaugural inductee into the West Adelaide Hall of Fame in 2005 and was elevated to Legend status in 2011 alongside the club's only other official legend, former teammate Neil Kerley.